-- Spread a thin layer of sauce over the dough almost to the edge, using more or less to taste.
+- Spread bbq sauce (1 cup) over the dough to the edges, using more or less to taste.

-- Add half of the shredded mozzarella, evenly over the top (both kinds-estimate the amount).
+- Add two thirds of the shredded cheese evenly over the top (both kinds-estimate the amount).

-- Spread cooked, shredded chicken evenly over cheese.
+- Spread cooked, shredded chicken evenly over cheese, followed by bacon.

-- Bake for 20 to 28 minutes until cheese is melted and edges of crust are golden brown.
+- Bake for 18-22 minutes until cheese is melted and bottom of flatbread is golden brown.